DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-10-19-setting-up-permissions-iteration-5.md

 [See previous designs here](/manage-teacher-training-applications/setting-up-permissions-iteration-4/#organisation-set-up-permissions-form).

-When some users submitted a form when the next page loaded they couldn’t tell the page had changed to the next relationship.
+When some users submitted a form when the next page loaded they could not tell the page had changed to the next relationship.
 We think this is partly because of the large and long page headings.

 So we [reduced the size](/manage-teacher-training-applications/smaller-headings) and length of the headings as shown below.

-We also found that even though there was content to explain organisations can view applications without setting permissions for this, that some users weren’t reading it.
+We also found that even though there was content to explain organisations can view applications without setting permissions for this, that some users were not reading it.

 So we decided to lay out the content like the other permissions.
 We used check icons instead of disabled checkboxes because disabled controls are not focusable by keyboard.